zc0rp10/CSharp_ConsoleTodo/README.md

 The todo tasks are printed out on the terminal for the user and can be sorted based on the criteria, Id, Description or Priority.

-All todo tasks are written to and read from a file in the OS application data directory to provide persistence of data between sessions.
+All todo tasks are written to and read from a file in the OS application data directory to provide persistence of data between the users sessions.

 ## Screenshots
 ![Screenshot of Todo Application](./ConsoleTodoScreenshot.png)